-Admittedly, before that time I wasn’t a fan of Matisse’s work, neither his late nor the early work.
+Admittedly, before that time, I wasn’t a fan of Matisse’s work, neither his late nor early work.
 That definitely changed after the exhibition.
-While his motifs have been overused on postcards and mouspads, in front of the originals you forget those tiny pictures.
+While his motifs have been overused on postcards and mousepads, you forget those tiny pictures in front of the originals.
 Some of the works were massive—larger than 24ft.
-By cutting directly into the color Matisse created shapes with strong dynamics.
+By cutting directly into the color, Matisse created shapes with strong dynamics.

 The cut-out style is a paper cutout; boxed is the paper background.
 Both linear and boxed linear have no curved outlines, so they are more aggressive.